 Listed above are only examples of case results and do not guarantee a specific outcome for your drunk driving accident claim.
 Each case has unique underlying facts that may add to or detract from its value, making it impossible to precisely predict any specific outcome.

 The dedicated legal team at Hughey Law Firm has the knowledge and resources to investigate the circumstances of your accident, aiming to build the strongest case possible.
-We strive to maximize compensation for each of our clients to ensure they are not burdened by the costs associated with their accident injuries.

-South Carolina Dram Shop Law
+South Carolina Dram Shop Laws

 Insurance companies and courts sometimes have difficulties assigning fault for some traffic collisions.
 However, a driver who consumes too much alcohol can make determining fault much more straightforward.
 Although exceptions exist, it’s difficult for a drunk driver’s insurance company or attorney to fight an accident claim when the drunk driver was legally impaired.

-South Carolina, along with several other states, has enacted a dram shop law, which provides for liability for third-parties who are not directly involved in a drunk driving accident.
+South Carolina, along with several other states, has enacted a dram shop law, which provides for liability for third parties who are not directly involved in a drunk driving accident.

 South Carolina law holds bars, restaurants, and other establishments liable for damages when a drunk driving accident occurs, if:

 South Carolina’s dram shop law does not apply to social hosts.
-For example, a driver may have too much to drink at his or her friend’s birthday party a few miles away and caused an accident on the way home.
+For example, a driver may have too much to drink at his or her friend’s birthday party a few miles away and cause an accident on the way home.
 South Carolina laws prohibiting serving alcohol to an obviously drunk person do not apply to the friend who hosted the party.

 Minors, on the other hand, are exceptions to the rule exempting social hosts from liability.
 Any adult that supplies alcohol to an underage driver can be liable for damages from a drunk driving accident, despite their role as a social host.